Introduction

 Accessing the Accumulator Directly

-The diagnostics variable is a zyn::Diagnostics and can be used directly:
+The diagnostics variable is a zyn::mark::Builder and can be used directly:

 #[zyn::element]